In this article:

 There is nothing more relaxing than a gentle head massage, which can work in favor of improved hair growth as well.
 Stress is a primary trigger for temporary hair loss.

-This enhanced blood flow in and around the hair root leads to easier and greater nutrient absorption by the hair follicles, thereby reviving hair health.
+This enhances blood flow in and around the hair root and leads to easier and greater nutrient absorption by the hair follicles, thereby reviving hair health.
 You can use coconut oil or olive oil for this.

 How to massage your hair with essential oil:

 - Mix some drops of any essential oil of your choice (peppermint, lavender, lemon, rosemary) in 3–4 tablespoon of carrier oil (olive oil, coconut oil, argan oil, or castor oil) to dilute its potency.

-- Leave the oil on for another half an hour and rinse with tepid water.
+- Leave the oil on for half an hour and rinse with tepid water.

 3. Drink more water

-The shortage of water takes away the shine from your hair, leaving them rough, lifeless, and highly prone to damage.
+The shortage of water takes away the shine from your hair, leaving it rough, lifeless, and highly prone to damage.
 Dry hair is also increasingly susceptible to split ends.

-Although there is no substitute for plain water, you can diversify your fluid intake by including juices, broths, and succulent fruits or vegetables to your daily diet.
+Although there is no substitute for plain water, you can diversify your fluid intake by including juices, broths, and succulent fruits or vegetables in your daily diet.